pmdartus/blog/src/content/posts/2025/typescript-ai-aided-development/index.md

 ![Looney Tunes signature closing sequence: That's all folks!](./thats-all-folks.png)

 …until the project grew.
 Things went smoothly when the entire codebase fit within a single file.
-However, as soon as I tasked the agent with refactoring the code into multiple files, hallucinations became more frequent. **Even though the entire codebase could easily fit into Claude 3.7 Sonnet's 200K context window, bugs started to creep in**.
+However, as soon as I tasked the agent with refactoring the code into multiple files in different directories, hallucinations became more frequent. **Even though the entire codebase could easily fit into Claude 3.7 Sonnet's 200K context window, bugs started to creep in**.

 Doubling down on unit tests and adopting a Test-Driven Development (TDD) approach resulted in slight improvements.
 This helped catch regressions introduced by the agent, but the fixes it generated were often of poor quality.